indianapolis-blockchain-developers/lumberjack-aws-terraform/terraform/live/README.md

 ## Details

-* Two subnets, one public and one private
+* Two subnets, one public and one private (Completed)
-* Single EC2 instance as bastion host in public subnet
+* Single EC2 instance as bastion host in public subnet (Completed)
-* Single EC2 instance as master node in private subnet
+* Single EC2 instance as master node in private subnet (In-progress)
-* The master node is an auto-recoving EC2 instance
+* The master node is an auto-recoving EC2 instance (Not Started)
-* Two EC2 instances as K8s nodes in private subnet
+* Three EC2 instances as K8s nodes in private subnet (In-progress)
-* 1-10 EC2 instances available for K8s node Auto Scaling group
+* 1-10 EC2 instances available for K8s node Auto Scaling group (Not Started)
-* Single ELB Load Balancer for HTTPS Kubernetes API access
+* Single ELB Load Balancer for HTTPS Kubernetes API access (In-progress)
-* kubeadm for bootstraping K8s on Linux
+* kubeadm for bootstraping K8s on Linux (Not Started)
-* Docker for container runtime
+* Docker for container runtime (completed)
-* Calico for pod networking
+* Calico for pod networking (Not Started)
-* CoreDNS for cluster DNS
+* CoreDNS for cluster DNS (Not Started)
-* Port 22 SSH access to bastion host
+* Port 22 SSH access to bastion host (Completed)
-* Port 6443 for HTTPS access for K8s API
+* Port 6443 for HTTPS access for K8s API (Not Started)
-* CentOS 7 for EC2 instances
+* CentOS 7 for EC2 instances (Completed)